vijaykiran/snowdrift/SETUP_ARCH.md

 # Snowdrift setup instructions for Arch Linux

-Arch has the benefit of being very well-documented, so this document is very short!
+The Arch Wiki already has documentation on the individual components, so I'll just link to those sequentially.

 1. [Install Haskell][1].
-While you are at it, make sure you have the `base-devel` group installed.
+2.  `pacman -S base-devel`
-2. [Install PostgreSQL][2].
-You don't need to go through setting up a user or anything like that.
-Snowdrift will do that for you.
+3. [Install PostgreSQL][2].
+You only need to go through the "installing" step.
+We have a script, `sdm`, that will take care of setting up a user, and everything thereafter.
-3. Run these commands:
+4. Run these commands:

         git clone https://git.gnu.io/snowdrift/snowdrift.git
         cd snowdrift